andrew-ge-wu/Site/content/posts/kafka-basics.md

     * 1: Make sure when in-sync replicas are written.
 (Fast, also depends on min-ISR settings)

 * [retries]:
-“Retries” means if somehow producer request fails, then automatically retry with the specific value.
+"Retries" means if somehow producer request fails, then automatically retry with the specific value.

 * [bootstrap.servers]:
 It bootstraps list of brokers.